Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 #### Visualize the Demand Curve

 Demand Curve visualization is available as an Excel service only.
-You invoke the DemandCurve AzureML service from the Demand Curve tab of the spreadsheet.
+You invoke the DemandCurve AzureML service from the Demand Curve tab of the workbook.

 The service gives you the estimated quantity and gross margin of a single product sold over a range of price points for the product.